 Well, it is true that at least 15% of companies out there change their LMS every year, and a much higher percentage (around 40%) say they’re seriously considering switching their LMS.
 That indicates a pretty serious level of dissatisfaction.
 Other surveys in recent years have shown a lot of antipathy towards the LMS.
-Only 8% admit they love their LMS, another big chunk are neutral, but more than 27% do say they actually hate their LMS.
+Only 8% admit they love their LMS, others are neutral, but more than 27% do say they actually hate their LMS.
 If it really is your LMS that’s to blame, it may be time to engage in a more thorough learning management system comparison to find a better one.
 But don’t jumpstart that search just yet.

 When you hear employees complaining about the LMS, you do have to take it with a grain of salt.
 After all, it might not really be the LMS itself that has them worked up.
 There are a number of other factors at play here that may help explain the negative feelings.

 Maybe it’s not the LMS but the content of the courses and trainings.
 Let’s face it – if your LMS is full of boring, sub-par content, people are going to say they hate it.
 But it’s not the LMS that’s at fault; it’s the people designing your courses and trainings.

 Now add in on top of that a healthy dose of resentment from employees who are required to complete certain courses and trainings.
 Again, it’s not necessarily the LMS they hate; it’s the fact that they’re required to engage in the LMS at all.
 After all, they’re busy trying to do their jobs, and required learning can feel like a giant distraction.
 If the learning is also poorly designed, that’s only going to intensify the negative feelings.